paulmackinlay/service-base/README.md

   a [service API](https://github.com/paulmackinlay/state-machine) and a logging API
 - Extensively tested

+In the [docs](docs/01-intro.md) you will find examples of how to use this library.

 ## Minimum Java Version

 This project uses a Java language specification version 17, it is compatible with Java 17 and